-March 25, 2016 December 31, 2015
+e 24, 016 ember 31, 2015

 2013 Credit Facility \$ 400 \$ 400

 Uncommitted secured credit facilities 290 290

 Total bank lines of credit \$ 690 \$ 690

-In November 2013, the Partnership entered into a \$400 committed unsecured revolving line of credit ("2013 Credit Facility"), which has an expiration date of November 15, 2018.
+In November 2013, the Partnership entered into a \$400 committed unsecured revolving line of credit ("2013 Credit Facility"), which expires in November 2018.
 The 2013 Credit Facility is intended to provide short-term liquidity to the Partnership should the need arise.
 In accordance with the terms of the 2013 Credit Facility, the Partnership is required to maintain a leverage ratio of no more than 35% and minimum partnership capital, net of reserve for anticipated withdrawals, of at least \$1,382 plus 50% of subsequent issuances of Partnership capital.
-As of March 25, 2016, the Partnership was in compliance with all covenants related to the 2013 Credit Facility.
+As of June 24, 2016, the Partnership was in compliance with all covenants related to the 2013 Credit Facility.
 In addition, the Partnership has uncommitted lines of credit that are subject to change at the discretion of the banks.
 Based on credit market conditions and the uncommitted nature of these credit facilities, it is possible that these lines of credit could decrease or not be available in the future.
 Actual borrowing availability on the uncommitted secured lines is based on client margin securities and firm-owned securities, which would serve as collateral on loans in the event the Partnership borrowed against these lines.